 We at Mount Mercy Academy believe that everyone has the right to feel safe and free of any form of bullying or harassment.
 Acts of harassment committed by or directed toward any student, faculty or staff will be taken seriously and thoroughly investigated.
 All violations of this policy must be reported to Administration immediately.
 Administration, will determine the consequences of instances of Harassment/Bullying, which may range from suspension to dismissal from Mount Mercy Academy.
 Parents will be contacted in all cases.
-A log of all complaints is kept by the Dean of Academic and Student Life.
 Parents have the right to contact police if they feel the situation supports such actions.

-The National Crime Prevention Council defines cyber bullying as, "when the Internet, cell phones or other devices are used to send or post text or images intended to hurt or embarrass another person."
+\The National Crime Prevention Council defines cyber bullying as, "when the Internet, cell phones or other devices are used to send or post text or images intended to hurt or embarrass another person."